На русском языке

 Planetary systems

-Modeling the hydrogen system consisting of a planet and a main sequence star of minimal mass, Fedosin predetermined the mass of such star.
-This was done by comparing the multitude of all known atomic nuclei and stars of different masses.
-As a result discreteness of stellar parameters was discovered as similarity between the nuclides of chemical elements and the stars of corresponding masses, as well as similarity with respect to their abundance in the Universe and to their magnetic properties.
-The mass of a main sequence star of minimum mass is ~ M_{ps}=0.056 M_c = 1.11 \cdot 10^{29} kg, where ~ M_c is the Sun's mass.
-The mass ~ M_{\Pi} of the planet – the electron's analogue is 1836 times less than the mass of the star corresponding to situation in the hydrogen atom.
+Modeling hydrogen system consisting of a planet and a main sequence star of minimal mass, Fedosin predetermined mass of such star.
+This was done by comparing multitude of all known atomic nuclei and stars of different masses.
+As a result discreteness of stellar parameters was discovered as similarity between nuclides of chemical elements and stars of corresponding masses, as well as similarity with respect to their abundance in Universe and to their magnetic properties.
+Mass of a main sequence star of minimum mass is ~M_{{ps}}=0.056M_{c}=58.5M_{j}=1.11\cdot 10^{{29}} kg, where ~M_{c} is the Sun's mass, ~M_{j} is the Jupiter mass.
+Mass ~M_{{ps}} represents minimum mass of brown dwarf with a minimum radius and is in good agreement with data in the paper.
+[4] Mass ~ M_{\Pi} of planet – electron's analogue is 1836 times less than mass of the star ~M_{{ps}}.
 The mass of such planet is 10.1 Earth masses and it orbits the star at a distance ~R_{F} of the order of 19 a.u.
+Importance of hydrogen system for planetary systems is due to the fact that most stars of minimum mass contain at least one planet.
+Thus, studies show that for every 100 brown dwarfs there are on average 120 planets with masses in range of 0.75 to 3 Earth masses and about 60 more massive planets with masses from 3 to 30 Earth masses.
+[5]

 Mps = 1.11∙1029 kg